b-jesch/skin.estuary.modv2/README.md

   * hungarian language updated
   * flixview improvements (background for sets, movie sets poster)
   * run condition of pvr artwork module for pvr nextup fixed
+  * Distribution logos in context menu added
+  * avoid flickering in settings window when video sources are shown and icon view is set

 - .17